David Ferrer: Playing style and reputation

 David Ferrer practices at the US Open.

 Ferrer is noted for being one of the more dogged, agile, and fit players on the tour, and he has won many matches with consistent baseline play, great fitness, footspeed, and determination.
 Although he does not possess powerful groundstrokes like many of his contemporaries, his ability to keep the ball deep in play and move his opponents around the court has allowed him to be successful on all surfaces, especially on clay and hard courts.
 Although he is not a great net player, Ferrer's speed allows him to quickly cut off his opponents' shots and volley whilst they are off balance.
 Darren Cahill has said that Ferrer and Novak Djokovic are the two best returners in the men's game, even surpassing former dominant return specialists like Andre Agassi, who Cahill previously regarded as the best return specialist in the history of men's tennis.
 In 2007, Roger Federer regarded Ferrer as the best returner in the men's game.

 At a personal level, Ferrer's reputation on the tour is that of a humble and shy person, rarely being involved in any controversy throughout his career.
 Calm and disciplined, he is admired for his tenacity and competitiveness on the court.

 Due to his speed, defensive prowess and lack of significant power, many have compared Ferrer's playing style to that of former US Open and Wimbledon champion Lleyton Hewitt.

 In February 2016, Ferrer featured in a video by the ATP titled "Ferrer Getting Better and Better".
 It highlighted the longevity of Ferrer's career, his fighting spirit, consistency and the success he has been able to achieve even at the age of 36.
 It pointed out that, despite his long career, Ferrer had his second best season in 2015.
 Ferrer has the most match wins, the most tournament wins, and the most Grand Slam match wins of all players who have not won a Grand Slam.
 In the video, Ferrer also reveals that his tennis idol growing up was Sergi Bruguera.

 Personal life

 Ferrer supports Valencia CF. He also enjoys playing basketball.

 On 28 November 2015, Ferrer married his long-time girlfriend, Marta Tornel Nieto.
 The couple were introduced in 2008 by Ferrer's then-coach Javier Piles and his wife.
-Tornel has a degree in optometry and works at her family's opticians in Benifaió.
+Tornel has a degree in optometry and works at her family's optician practice in Benifaió.
 On 4 May 2018, Ferrer and Tornel announced the birth of a son, Leo, via social media.

 An avid reader, Ferrer's favorite novelists are Arturo Perez-Reverte and Ildefonso Falcones.
 Ferrer's favorite book is Perez-Reverte's La Reina del Sur (Queen of the South).
 He keeps every book he reads.
 Of reading, Ferrer says, "I want to read books that will help me improve as a person and not just a tennis player."